AlanD20/aland20.com/README.md

 ---
 A dynamic personal website with a dashboard for managing the website's content.

 To access the dashboard with the features, you must be authorized.
-Otherwise, you'll be redirected to the main page.
-Using Nextjs v12 middlewares
+Otherwise, you'll be redirected to the main page by taking advantage of Nextjs v12 middlewares.

 ---

 ### Features:

-- You can manage **Projects**, **Skills**, **Tags**, **FAQs** such as *Add*, *Edit*, *Delete*.
+- You can manage **Projects**, **Skills**, **Tags**, **FAQs** such as _Add_, _Edit_, _Delete_.
 - Validations and using Node mailer in Contact form.
-- The API routes that manages the website are protected, which you have to be authorized to access them.
+- The API routes that manages the website are protected.
+Which means, you have to be authorized to have access to the api routes.
-- Each of the contents has `Priority` field which helps you to make a content have a high order to be shown in the website.
+- Each content has `Priority` field which helps you give a content high ordering, to be rendered in the website.
-- [Custom Directives](pages/dashboard//directives/index.tsx) that generate HTML tags to make it easier to write page content.
-Custom Directives code can be found in the [modules](src/modules/CustomDirectives/) folder.
+- [Custom Directives](src/modules/CustomDirectives/README.md) are custom words that generate HTML tags for contents written with it.
+This process makes it easier to give styles and write the way you want to be rendered in the website.
+Custom Directives source code can be found in the [modules](src/modules/CustomDirectives/) folder.
+  - Used in _Project_, _FAQ_ descriptions.
 - You can find your Github ID through this website: [Find Github ID](http://caius.github.io/github_id/)
 ---